 I’m passionate about making the world a better place, one fact at a time.
-Here are some of my musings on data communication from a range of publications:
+Here are some of my musings on data communication from a range of publications, and I also offer a quarterly e-mail newsletter for which you can sign up.

 Journal of Public Health Management & Practice, July 2019